wright-group/WrightTools/docs/write_from_method.rst

 - Add your data kind to ``__all__`` in ``datasets/__init__.py``
 - Add your dataset (with citation, if appropriate) to the table in ``docs/datasets.rst``
 - Write a test which calls your ``from_<kind>`` method at ``tests/data/from_<kind>.py`` (See examples in that directory)
-- Submit a Pull Request
+- Submit your Pull Request

 If you have any questions, feel free to contact us via our `issue tracker`_.